larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 ---
 # Proposition 108.
 The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom.

+### Props Mentioned
+11-15 19-73 83-90 125-129 181

 >The contrary is asserted by all opposed to us, and as the Church-Kingdom view mainly obtains as a Scriptural basis its rise and defence from it, it deserves attention.
 >p.
 16 Vol. 2 Prop 108
 ### Preliminary thoughts
 >Obs.
 1. A few preliminary thoughts are, however, in place.
+>
->1.
-(1) The reader will recall our Prop, concerning the mysteries of the Kingdom.
+>(1) The reader will recall our Prop, concerning the mysteries of the Kingdom.
 The parables were given respecting the secrets of the Kingdom and were in themselves designed *to conceal* some things that were necessary.
 Lange (*Com*., Matt.
 13) correctly shows that the common notion (viz., that they were adapted to weak and carnal understandings) entertained, is erroneous.
 But Lange does not go far enough, for if we are to take the testimony of Jesus Himself, they were far from being designed for *popular* instruction, being in point of fact employed to conceal some very important truths.
 Jesus says that He spoke *plainly* to His disciples, but *in parables* to the people, clearly distinguishing between plain and hidden truth.
 In Matt.
 13:13; Mark 4:11; Luke 8:10, He says that the parable is used that the people *may not* comprehend.
 The reason for this lies in their *foreknown* depravity and rejection of the Messiah, in their being *unable to receive* the intended postponement of the Kingdom and contemplated ingrafting of the Gentiles.
 To appreciate the parables in *all* their fulness it is *absolutely necessary* to keep in view the Covenant and the Divine Purpose in its fulfilment, as shown in previous Propositions.
+>
->2.
-(2) The depth of these parables cannot be apprehended unless we especially keep in mind what afterward occurred, viz., the *postponement* of the Kingdom, which, impressed by the foreknowledge of Jesus, gave *a coloring* to them highly marked and distinctive.
+>(2) The depth of these parables cannot be apprehended unless we especially keep in mind what afterward occurred, viz., the *postponement* of the Kingdom, which, impressed by the foreknowledge of Jesus, gave *a coloring* to them highly marked and distinctive.
 >...
 >p.
 16 Vol. 2 Prop 108 Obs.
 1